alexandra-simeonova/drafts/getting-started.md

 [**Luigi Client**](https://github.com/SAP/luigi/blob/master/docs/README.md#luigi-core) provides you with the tools to connect your micro frontend to the main Luigi Core application.

-In the following sections, you will learn how to set up a small sample application in Luigi.

 ## Prerequisites

 - Live Server